-I decided to dissect November’s Life Support, a piece about EMS roles, principles and attitudes.
+I decided to dissect the 2011 November Life Support column, a piece about EMS roles, principles and attitudes.
 It’s a good candidate because I made major changes to the original manuscript.
 Click here to read that column, “Untitled,” if you haven’t already.
 Then have a look at the first draft, below, followed by my annotated comments:

 During my prior life as an engineer, I interviewed for a management position with a global consumer products company.
 My interrogator—the head of the firm’s U.S. branch—began our session with a deceptively simple question: “Who are you?”
 Not wanting to be confused with candidates who wanted less money, I replied, “Mike Rubin.”